Girls just want to have fun…damental rights

 Your challenge is to create your own women’s rights manifesto.
 State how you plan to make sure women have the power to do what they want and be treated fairly.

-Present your manifesto creatively – you could make a short campaign video, a placard or get some inspiration from the ideas on this page.
+Present your manifesto creatively – you could make a short campaign video or a placard.

 - Make sure your parent/carer knows you’re talking to other people and who they are.